wearebraid/vueformulate.com/docs/changelog/README.md

   - Adds new events to `file` classification inputs `@file-upload-progress`, `@file-upload-complete`, `@file-upload-error`, `@file-removed`.
   - Adds new slots and slot components `file` and `uploadAreaMask`.
   - Adds ability to upload additional files to `file` type with the `multiple` attribute.
 Includes new `addFile` and `addFileInput` class keys.
+  - Adds the ability to place error messages on deeply nested `group` types [by using "dot notation"](/guide/inputs/types/group/#settings-errors-on-groups).
 - Bug fixes 🐛:
   - Fixes an issue where `file` and `image` type inputs could submit old data after an input had been cleared.
   - Fixes a bug that threw an error when attempting to upload an invalid `mime` and then remove it.